In this article, we will be showing you tips for choosing a title for your eBook.

 There are some key, essential elements that make a great title.

 The title should convey what the book is about, give a glimpse of its character, and it should be easy to say and remember.

 While that may sound like a tall order, especially if this is your first ebook, you already have lots of great examples sitting on your bookshelves.

-Choosing a Title for Your First Ebook: Brainstorm Your Own Title
+Choosing a Title for Your eBook: Brainstorm Your Own Book Titles

-So, having looked at existing books which are successful, brainstorm your own titles to get your grey matter whirring and some fresh ideas on the go.
+So, having looked at existing books that are successful, brainstorm your own titles to get your grey matter whirring and some fresh ideas on the go.

 A great way to approach a brainstorm is to set yourself a timer – 15 minutes is great – and brainstorm as many ideas as you can in that time.